TriumphLLC/Blend4Web/deploy/doc/en/_sources/scene_settings.txt

 Anisotropic Filtering
 ---------------------

-This parameter can be used to enable or disbale anisotropic filtering and also to set the number of texture samples used for it.
+This parameter can be used to enable or disable anisotropic filtering and also to set the number of texture samples used for it.
 By default, anisotropic filtering is disabled.

 .. image:: src_images/scene_settings/render_anisotropic_filtering.png
    :align: center